MRU-CSIS-3512-202201-001/asg-02-instructions/milestone-03.md

 #### Level 1

 - [ ] The overall impression of the site is "oh dear...".
-Perhaps the different pages don't share a visual theme at all and are stitched together from disparate assignment 1 designs?
+Perhaps the different pages don't share a visual theme at all and are stitched together from disparate assignment one designs?
 Or perhaps there are just so many issues that I lose count?
 In any case, you wouldn't want to show this to a potential employer or client.

 #### Level 2